-Inflicting corporal injury is the act of willfully and unlawfully inflicting injury on another resulting in a traumatic condition.
-This charge ordinarily results in domestic violence disputes within the household with a cohabitant, spouse, dating partner, or another person whom you share a relationship with.
+Inflicting corporal injury is the act of willfully and unlawfully inflicting injury upon another resulting in a traumatic condition.
+This charge ordinarily results in domestic violence disputes within the household with a cohabitant, spouse, dating partner, or another person with whom you share a relationship.

-Corporal injury is like domestic battery but it carries the additional requirement that the purported victim be placed in a traumatic condition.
-Codified under Penal Code 273.5(a) pc, corporal injury is categorized as a wobbler allowing the prosecutor to charge you with a felony or misdemeanor.
+Corporal injury is like a domestic battery but it carries the additional requirement that the purported victim is placed in a traumatic condition.
+Codified under penal code 273.5(a) pc, corporal injury is categorized as a wobbler allowing the prosecutor to charge you with a felony or misdemeanor.

 Contrary to popular belief, a person may find themselves prosecuted even though the purported victim expressed no desire for prosecution.
-The District Attorney has the sole decision making ability to continue to pursue prosecution regardless of the alleged victim’s desire “not to press charges.”
+The prosecutor has the sole decision-making ability to continue pursuing prosecution regardless of the alleged victim’s desire.

 Elements of Inflicting Corporal Injury

-- Defendant willfully and unlawful touched the purported victim;
+- Defendant willfully and unlawfully touched the purported victim;

 - The touching placed the alleged victim in a traumatic condition;

 - Defendant was not acting in self-defense in the defense of another.

 PC 273.5(a) is usually punishable with probation and/or jail sentence.
 The length of the jail sentence or terms of punishment largely depends on the level of injury the alleged victim received.
 If the purported victim suffered great bodily injury, additional sentencing enhancements will apply.